Mousquetaire-Softwares/FlipMe/_pages/privacypolicy.md

 <br>

-**Steven MORIN built the MemoryMe! game as a Free game under the label Mousquetaire Softwares.
+**Steven MORIN built the Flip Me game as a Free game under the label Mousquetaire Softwares.
 It is provided by Steven MORIN at no cost and is intended for use as is.**

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.